newrelic/nr1-nerdpack-layout-4x2-grid/README.md

 ### Deploying this Nerdpack

-Open a command prompt in the nerdpack's directory and run the following commands.
+Open a command prompt in the Nerdpack's directory and run the following commands.

 ```bash
 # If you need to create a new uuid for the account to which you're deploying this Nerdpack, use the following